 You will read Act I, Scene II of the play.
 In this scene, a group of men meet to make plans to wage a war against the German colonial settlers.
 They want their independence from the German settlers who have forced many of the men and women to work on their large farms with little pay, who whip and beat them, and who have brought great suffering and despair to the people.
 Ngulumbalyo, Kitunda, Mkichi, Mngindo are members of the Maji-Maji resistance group.

 Read Act I, Scene II of Kinjeketile and respond to the questions.
-You may write your responses on a sheet of paper and file it in your Activity Journal.
+You may write your responses on a sheet of paper.

 Night.
 Enter Ngulumbalyo, carrying a torch.
 He goes to Kitunda’s house.